mattHG70/Cell2Structure/README.md

 [Compound_similarity_analysis.ipynb](notebooks/Compound_similarity_analysis.ipynb) - Molecular fingerprints
 [Compound_similarity_analysis_descr.ipynb](notebooks/Compound_similarity_analysis_descr.ipynb) - RDKit descriptors

+## Availability of Intermediate and Final Model and Embedding Files
+Our repositroy doesn't contain intermediate and final datasets containing the image embeddings as well as the exported PyTorch model files.
+This is due to the size of these files and the storage limitations in this type of GitHub repository.

 [^1]: We used image set [BBBC021v1](https://bbbc.broadinstitute.org/bbbc/BBBC021) [[Caie et al., Molecular Cancer Therapeutics, 2010](http://dx.doi.org/10.1158/1535-7163.MCT-09-1148)], available from the Broad Bioimage Benchmark Collection [[Ljosa et al., Nature Methods, 2012](http://dx.doi.org/10.1038/nmeth.2083)].